-Steven: Sclerosing injections,

-Prolotherapy the aim being to passively state.

-Yes. so the, every joint in the body requires certain things to keep it stable.
-Right.
-Okay.
-So you have the bony anatomy, the surface area contact, right?
-The congruence congruency of the joint you have the capsules, the ligaments all around it or you also have the dynamic stability that comes from the muscles.
-Okay.
+Yes.
+So every joint in the body requires certain things to keep it stable.
+So you have the bony anatomy, the surface area contact.
+The congruency of the joint, you have the capsules, the ligaments all around it, you also have the dynamic stability that comes from the muscles.
 Now every joint requires a different proportion of these things.
-So if you look at a hip joint, for example, a lot of these stability comes from the only inactivity congruency.
-Okay.
+So if you look at a hip joint, for example, a lot of the stability comes from the bony anatomy and the congruency.
 And there is some added by the ligaments and there's quite a bit actually added by the muscles around it.
-Right, but not enough.
-Most of it comes from there.
-Naturally, if you look at a shorter joint, some come, it comes from the ligament.
-Some comes from the morning congruency, but a lot actually comes from the muscle.

-So 60, 70% of the shoulder glenohumeral joint stability comes from the rotator cuff in the ACJ.
-Most of the stability in my opinion, comes from the ligaments and the capsules around it is to join.
-That doesn't move that much.
-Sec.
-The second part of stupidity is second.
-Most important part is the stability of the day.
-CJ, I think is the only anatomy.
-Okay.
+Right. but not enough.
+Most of it comes from the anatomy.
+If you look at a shoulder joint, some comes from the ligament.
+Some comes from the bony congruency, but a lot actually comes from the muscle.
+So 60, 70% of the shoulder glenohumeral joint stability comes from the rotator cuff.
+In the ACJ, most of the stability, in my opinion, comes from the ligaments and the capsules around it.
+It's a joint that doesn't move that much.
+The second part of stability, the second most important part in the stability of the ACJ, I think is the bony anatomy.
 And then the muscles around it.
-So if you have somebody who has laxity around the capsular ligaments, right.
-What you need to do to help that is you can't change the bony in that to me.
-Right.
-So the only thing that you can do is either make the capsules a bit more stiffer, or you can work on the muscles to provide better control, not better sprint, but better control of the ACJ, right?
+So if you have somebody who has laxity around the capsular ligaments, what you need to do to help that is, you can't change the bony anatomy.
+So the only thing that you can do is either make the capsules a bit stiffer, or you can work on the muscles to provide better control of the ACJ.
 So your deltoid and your trapezius.
 So primarily the idea would be initially to decrease the pain so that you can rehab.
 So you can do any kind of injection in my practice and do rehab specifically to provide some dynamic stability around the shoulder.
 You can do a lot of other injections to help as well.
-So yes, you know potential of injections that can stiffen up the capsule and so on can help, right?
-There is absolutely no harm in drawing for sure, specially you know, as a next steps, then rehab has failed to provide muscle control is to consider surgical options, right?
+So yes, you know, potential of injections that can stiffen up the capsule and so on can help.
+There is absolutely no harm in trying for sure, especially as the next steps, when rehab has failed to provide muscle control is to consider surgical options.
 So if you have a hypo mobile patient, I will do everything possible to avoid surgical intervention.
-The reason is that surgery done needs to be done for a good reason.
-If there is, if there is a reason not to do surgery, then you should do it.
-And secondly, surgery needs to be predictable.
-Right. and I find that if patients haven't engaged with a good rehab plan, then they're relying on surgery.

-There's more likely to fail as well.
+The reason is that surgery needs to be done for a good reason.
+If there is a reason not to do surgery, then you should do it.
+And secondly, surgery needs to be predictable and I find that if patients haven't engaged with a good rehab plan and they're relying on surgery, that's more likely to fail as well.
 So I really tend to push them again with conservative treatment, get the rehab done.
-And in those patients that have engaged and have still failed the rehab, they tend to do okay with surgery.
-And if I do surgery on them, you can imagine that, you know, we're not really going to rely on their own ligaments to provide stability.
-So there will be artificial things, ligaments that you use to provide and to your poster instability, as well as cranial quarter instability, but it's big surgery.
+And those patients that have engaged and have still failed the rehab, they tend to do okay with surgery.
+And if I do surgery on them, you can imagine that we're not really going to rely on their own ligaments to provide stability.
+So there will be artificial things, ligaments that you use to provide and to your posterior instability, as well as craniocaudal instability, but it's a big surgery.
 It is often not necessarily.

-There's two things.
-I asked an interesting question.
-We talk a lot about the ACJ, but if that's unstable, what's going on at the other end, if you ever have to deal with the sternal end of the year.
+Josephine has asked an interesting question.
+We talk a lot about the ACJ, but if that's unstable, what's going on at the other end, do you ever have to deal with the sternal end of the bone?